 Just weeks after their arrival in Czechoslovakia, the couple watched Hitler’s troops march into Prague.
 They were shadowed by Gestapo agents.
 Their offices were ransacked, and they had to burn files to protect refugees’ identities.
 The young couple narrowly escaped arrest by returning home in August.

 Inspired by Rev. Waitsill and Martha Sharp’s courageous mission, the Unitarian Services Committee, the precursor to UUSC, was established in 1940 to continue and formalize humanitarian service.
-For over 75 years, UUSC has maintained a steadfast presence on the frontlines of social justice movements around the globe.
+For more than 80 years, UUSC has maintained a steadfast presence on the frontlines of social justice movements around the globe.

 Although we continue to innovate in response to the rapidly changing landscape of human rights advocacy, our core values and vision of a world free from injustice where all can realize their full human rights remain foundational.